Last updated: February 13, 2023

 Trading Penny Stocks For Beginners

-Ideally, you’ll want to set yourself up for success and these scanners are just the start.
+Ideally, you’ll want to set yourself up for success, and these scanners are just the start.
 More or less, they will give you the first step in building a list of penny stocks to watch.
-Next you’ll want to do a deeper dive.
-Once you’ve identified your “unusual volume”, gappers, new highs/lows, you’ll want to see why things are doing what they’re doing.
+Next, you’ll want to do a deeper dive.
+Once you’ve identified your “unusual volume,” gappers, new highs/lows, you’ll want to see why things are doing what they’re doing.

-Penny Stocks With News
+Penny Stocks & News

-First, does the company have news or is it industry-related?
+First, does the company have news, or is it industry-related?
 Things like FDA approval or a new joint venture might mean the market is bullish because of a true corporate event.
-On the other hand, if penny stocks are moving without any direct catalyst, it could just be speculative.
-Most of the time, stocks that don’t usually trade at all, but receive a sympathy trade on speculation won’t have a lasting bullish trend.
+On the other hand, if penny stocks are moving without any direct catalyst, it could be speculative.
+Most of the time, stocks that don’t usually trade but receive a sympathy trade on speculation won’t have a lasting bullish trend.
 Remember, you want to find stocks with a strong backbone when it comes to trends.
 When it comes to penny stock news, you’ll want to take these different things into account.

 Volume is the lifeblood for those trading penny stocks.
 The whole reason you want volume is to enter and exit trades easily and at optimal prices.
 If penny stocks don’t usually trade, it can be hard to buy at the price you want or, worse, sell at the price you want.
 Higher than average volume is also good to look for.
 It could mean there’s growing interest in the penny stock and likely something that could compound over a certain timeframe.

-Penny Stocks With High/Low Floats
+Trading Penny Stocks With Low/High Floats

 Identifying Penny Stock Chart Patterns

 Gains with penny stocks are heavily dependent on stock prices going up.
-While you can short penny stocks in some cases, the general idea is buy low and sell high.
+While you can short penny stocks in some cases, the general idea is to buy low and sell high.
 So you’ll want to be able to identify bullish penny stock chart patterns.

 Penny Stock Chart Pattern: Bull Flag

 Like any other significant price movement, the volume must be strong.
-If a bull flag forms on lighter volume, it’s likely going to be harder for the stock to actually break out.
-However, if a breakout occurs the trend will continue up until sellers step in.[PennyStocks.com Pro Tip] How To Use Penny Stock Charts
+If a bull flag forms on lighter volume, it’s likely going to be harder for the stock actually to break out.
+However, if a breakout occurs, the trend will continue up until sellers step in.[PennyStocks.com Pro Tip] How To Use Penny Stock Charts